-Field Description

-Authentication

-Maximum Login Specify maximum number of attempts for a user to

-Attempts enter a card number.
+Field Description Authentication Maximum Login Specify maximum number of attempts for a user to Attempts enter a card number.
 By default: 3.

-Prompts &

-notifications

-Play welcome If enabled, the IVR will play the welcome message

-message to the user once he reaches an access number.

-Language

-Select languages This option allows the user to select the language(s)

-ociect ianguages to be used for voice prompts.

-to be used for voice prompts.

-Click Select languages to open the language

-selection dialog box and define languages in a

-specific order, and then upon reaching an access

-1 2

-number, the end user can choose one of these

-Duamenta languages.

-Prompts

-customization TVD

-Brand Prompts IVR prompts can be customized per access

-number.
-Specify the directory where the custom

-prompt files are located.
-The Media Server will look

-for the prompts in that folder first and if found -

-use them.
+Prompts & notifications Play welcome If enabled, the IVR will play the welcome message message to the user once he reaches an access number.
+Language Select languages This option allows the user to select the language(s) to be used for voice prompts.
+Click Select languages to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
+Prompts customization Brand Prompts IVR prompts can be customized per access number.
+Specify the directory where the custom prompt files are located.
+The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.

-For example, put customized English prompts

-under the directory

-/porta_var/psmsc/custom-

-files/prompts/brands/my_company/en and

-specify "my_company" in this field.

-Confirm by If this option is enabled, the IVR suggests

-pound confirmation of multi-digit input by pressing the '#'

-key.

-Default prompt The maximum number of seconds the system waits

-timeout, sec until a user dials a key before playing a prompt.
-By
+For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
+Confirm by pound If this option is enabled, the IVR suggests confirmation of multi-digit input by pressing the '#' key.
+Default prompt timeout, sec The maximum number of seconds the system waits until a user dials a key before playing a prompt.
+By default: 3.
+Application specific

-default: 3.

-Application

-specific

 Maximum The maximum number of people who can join a

 people in a conference.
 By default: 8.

-1 Conference.
-By default.
-0.

 conference

-Record with Review If this option is enabled, the IVR will play back the name that the end user recorded; if preferred, it can be re-recorded.
-Options There is a number of options available for a available after Moderator or a Participant after joining a joining a conference.
-Press the star ('') key to hear the conference conference menu and select an option.
-In case you join a conference as a Participant , the following options are available by dialing the corresponding numbers: 1 - Mute or unmute yourself; 2 - Decrease your talking volume; 3 - Increase your talking volume; 5 - Decrease the conference volume; 6 - Increase the conference volume; - Exit menu.
-As a Moderator , you have access to the following options: 1 - Mute/unmute yourself; 2 - Decrease your talking volume; 3 - Increase your talking volume; 4 - Eject the last entered user; 5 - Decrease the conference volume; 6 - Increase the conference volume; 7 - Lock/unlock the conference; 0 - Enter Moderator sub-menu; - Exit menu.
-To enter Moderator sub-menu dial 0 (zero) or '0' starting from entering menu.
-The sub-menu includes the following options: 1 - Mute or unmute all users who are not moderators; 2 - Listen to participants count; 4 - Eject all users; - Exit sub menu.
+Record with If this option is enabled, the IVR will play back the

+Review name that the end user recorded; if preferred, it can

+be re-recorded.

+Options There is a number of options available for a

+available after Moderator or a Participant after joining a

+ioining a conference.
+Press the star ('') key to hear the

+conference conference menu and select an option

+conterence conference mente and select an option.

+In case you join a conference as a Particinant the

+following options are available by dialing the

+corresponding numbers.

+1 - Mute or unmute vourself

+2 Degreese your telling yolyma

+2 - Decrease your talking volume,

+5 - Increase your taking volume,

+5 - Decrease the conference volume;

+6 - Increase the conference volume;

+- Exit menu.

+As a Moderator, you have access to the following

+options:

+1 - Mute/unmute yourself;

+2 - Decrease your talking volume;

+3 - Increase your talking volume;

+4 - Eject the last entered user;

+5 - Decrease the conference volume;

+6 - Increase the conference volume;

+7 - Lock/unlock the conference;

+0 - Enter Moderator sub-menu;

+- Exit menu.

+to enter Noderator sub-menu dial U (Zero) or U

+starting from entering menu.
+The sub-menu

+includes the following options:

+1 - Mute or unmute all users who are not

+moderators;

+2 - Listen to participants count;

+4 - Eject all users;

+- Exit sub menu.